GiselleFlehr/GiselleFlehr/README.md

 - 👋 Hi, I’m @GiselleFlehr.
-- 👀 I’m interested in web development.
+- 👀 I’m interested in coding and traveling.
-- 🌱 I’m currently learning web development with Python.
+- 🌱 I’m currently improving mi skills in web development with Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me ...
+- 📫 How to reach me: giselleflehr@gmail.com

 <!---
 GiselleFlehr/GiselleFlehr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.